adamsmd/BibScrape/README.md

     $ ./test.sh tests/acm-*.t

-The tests print the difference from the correct output.
-Thus, tests that pass print just the test name.

 Note that publisher pages aren't the most reliable, so if a test fails, you should re-run that test to make sure it isn't a transient issue.